What to Expect During an Eye Exam

-WHAT TO BRING: To save time, please go to the My Online Clinic section of this website, which is accessible from the Home Page and complete the registration information.
+WHAT TO BRING: To save time, please respond to your appointment confirmation text message or email with a positive Yes and complete the appointment Mobile Pre-Check or go to the My Online Clinic section of this website, which is accessible from the Home Page and complete the registration information.
 The Patient Information and Medical History data will be forwarded to our Patient Services department in advance of your scheduled appointment.

 It is the patient’s responsibility to know the details of their insurance plan, to bring their insurance card, and to understand whether or not their insurance plan requires a referral.
 If a referral is required the patient must bring it to the exam, or preferably have it faxed to our office in advance.
 If your insurance plan requires a referral and you do not obtain one in advance of your appointment, you risk not being seen on that day.